NFT Tables overview

 • dt (DateTime): When the transaction happened.

-• blockchain (String): On which blockchain.
+• blockchain (String): The blockchain on which the transaction occurred.

-• log_index (UInt32): Log index of trade event.
+• log_index (UInt32): Log index of the trade event.

-• seller_address (String): Address who sold the nft.
+• seller_address (String): Address of the seller.

-• buyer_address (String): Address who bought the nft.
+• buyer_address (String): Address of the buyer.

-• nft_contract_address (String): Address of the nft's collection.
+• nft_contract_address (String): Address of the NFT's collection.

 • asset_ref_id (UInt64): Reference ID of the currency contract that can be used to retrieve additional information about the asset from the asset_metadata table.

-• nft_contract_type (UInt8): Type of nft contract, 0 - erc721, 1 - erc1155.
-Based on signature of transfer.
+• nft_contract_type (UInt8): Type of NFT contract, 0 - ERC721, 1 - ERC1155.
+Based on the signature of the transfer.

 • amount (String): The amount of the transaction in the asset used in it.

-• complete (UInt8): State of the transaction.
-(1 means it is completed).
+• complete (UInt8): State of the transaction (1 means it is completed).

 nft_tokens_ metadata